Sparse and Low-bias Estimation of High Dimensional Vector Autoregressive Models: Introduction

-Vector autoregressive models are particularly well-suited to causal discovery.
-In $VAR$ models, each mean parameter links one lagged component time series with one non-lagged series at some order of temporal offset; this process parametrization yields the property that forecasting error (specifically mean square error of optimal predictors of a certain class) is nondecreasing under exclusion of lagged univariate series linked by nonzero parameters to the rest of the system \cite{lutkepohl2005}.
-That property is given a causal interpretation wherein one time series is said to be causal for another if information about the former improves forecasting of the latter.
-This effect of reducing forecasting error is referred to as Granger causality \cite{granger1969, dahlhaus2003, bach2004, arnold2007}.

-Granger-causal graphical modeling of large datasets requires high-dimensional process models, for which $VAR$ parameters are often estimated with sparsity constraints.
-This paradigm for causal discovery requires scalable methods with good statistical properties, and has motivated statistical research in sparse estimation of high-dimensional autoregressive models \cite{song2011large, fan2011sparse, han2015direct, qiu2016joint, basu2015, hall2016}.
-Interesting sparsity constraints also arise in related literature on joint estimation of multiple Gaussian graphical models \cite{guo2011joint, danaher2014joint}.
+In particular, large datasets require high-dimensional process models.
+In this context, parameters are estimated with sparsity-inducing constraints, which has motivated research on sparse estimation of high-dimensional vector autoregressive model parameters \citep{song2011large, fan2011sparse, han2015direct, qiu2016joint, basu2015, hall2016}.
+Interesting sparsity constraints also arise in related literature on joint estimation of multiple Gaussian graphical models \citep{guo2011joint, danaher2014joint}.